PaperMC/velocitypowered.com/docs/developers/api-basics.md

 title: Velocity Plugin Basics
 ---

-Now you will lay the groundwork for your plugin.
-This page will teach you the first things to do when creating a Velocity plugin.
+Now we will lay the groundwork for your first plugin.
+We will cover how to create your very first Velocity plugin.

 ### Create the plugin class